-In 2009, start- up funding from the Packard Foundation helped our Navajo colleagues create Hasbídító, a Navajo-run New Mexico non-profit conservation organization dedicated to building economic and ecological resilience in the region.
-Hasbídító is now up and running in full force.
-They actively serve the Navajo Chapters of Ojo Encino, Torreon and Counselor, and their mission is to "create sustainable opportunities for their people through projects that utilize the communities' talents, skills and knowledge."
+In 2006, a little seed money funded one range management workshop and evolved into all aspects of land and community ethic and larger, multi-year grants.
+Start- up funding from the Packard Foundation helped our Navajo colleagues create Hasbídító, a tri-chapter, Navajo-run organization dedicated to building economic and ecological resilience in the region.
+They actively serve the Navajo Chapters of Ojo Encino, Torreon and Counselor, and their mission is to create sustainable opportunities for their people through projects that utilize the communities' talents, skills and knowledge.
 Their ultimate goal is to build capacity for the sake of healthier landscapes and healthy people.

-In 2008, The Christensen Fund awarded the Quivira Coalition a grant in the amount of $100,000 to implement a project entitled "The Tribal New Ranch Network."
+In 2008, The Christensen Fund awarded the Quivira Coalition a substantial two-year grant to implement a project entitled "The Tribal New Ranch Network."
 The goal of the two-year grant was to assist tribal communities in expanding their efforts to build economic and ecological resilience, principally by helping them: (1) develop the capacity to plan and implement ecological restoration projects that use local materials and labor; (2) to plan and implement managed grazing of livestock, and (3) to begin a proactive management program for feral horses.